Community Calendar: Aug.11-12, 2021

 Women’s Circle, 6 to 7:30 p.m., Uplands Center, 2641 Dunk Hill Road.
 RSVP to renee@uplandscenter.org

-To submit events for the calendar, email community@thedailystar.com, or mail to or drop them off at The Daily Star, 102 Chestnut St., Oneonta, NY 13820, Attn: Community News.
+Email events for the calendar to community@the dailystar.com, or mail them to or drop them off at The Daily Star, 102 Chestnut St., Oneonta, NY 13820, Attn: Community News.
 Changes to an existing listing may be made as above, or by calling 607-441-7206.
 For a full list of events, visit www.thedailystar.com/events.

 Commented